 The climate related hazards above act with other non-climatic drivers to drive vulnerability in Ethiopia.
-The country's geographical location, climate, and socio-economic indicators make it particularly vulnerable to natural and anthropogenic risks.
+The country's geographical location, climate, and socioeconomic indicators make it particularly vulnerable to natural and anthropogenic risks.
 Indeed, the adverse effects of climate change are considered to be significant in the country due to its high vulnerability and low adaptive capacity19.

-Because of the importance of subsistence farming, and the key role that agriculture and livestock plays in livelihoods, particularly in rural areas, the analysis of the agricultural sector extends beyond production to the wider consideration of livelihoods, food security, disasters and its contribution to the national economy.
-The starting point for this is the different livelihoods in Ethiopia.
-There has been extensive work to map and
+Because of the importance of subsistence farming, and the key role that agriculture and livestock plays in livelihoods, particularly in rural areas, the analysis of the agricultural

-17 World Bank Ethiopia Managing Water Resources to Maximize Sustainable Growth, 119 (2006).
+17 World Bank Ethiopia Managing Water Resources to Maximize Sustainable Growth.
+119 (2006).